The Ethical Investment Fund Explained

 There are a variety of responsible investment decisions you can make, and the approach that ethical investment funds take is based on the investment criteria and the ultimate goals.
 The three main strategies include:

-The exclusive tactic strategically avoids investing cash in firms and organisations that don’t meet specific criteria or that participate in activities like the production of heavily ‘frowned upon’ products like oil, tobacco, and firearms.
+The exclusive tactic strategically avoids investing cash in firms and organizations that don’t meet specific criteria or that participate in activities like the production of heavily ‘frowned upon’ products like oil, tobacco, and firearms.

 At times, a money manager will implement one of these strategies, and at times a mixture of the three will be employed.
-Ethical investment funds can also be categorised by how stringent their principles are.
+Ethical investment funds can also be categorized by how stringent their principles are.
 For instance, an ethical investment fund that features strict exclusions in place is known as featuring a ‘dark green’ ethical strategy.
 In contrast, the funds that pay attention to the engagement investment approach are referred to as ‘light green.’